RgbTrouw/Qs-Messenger/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  QsMessenger Client & Server 1.0.2a Release Available
+  QsMessenger Client & Server 1.0.2a Release Main Changes:

-Main changes:

 - Host address setting added to client, along with other minor changes.